ibm-cloud-docs/SecureGateway/securegateway_faq.md

     - Select the `Add` button to add a target event subscription
     - Fill in the `Event Category` selecting `sgclient`
     - Fill in the `Minimum Event Priority` of `debug`

+## Which ports does the Secure Gateway client use?
+{: #faq-ports}

+### Question
+Which ports does the Secure Gateway client use?

+### Answer
+The Secure Gateway Client uses outbound port 443 and port 9000 to connect to npm registry and the IBM Cloud environment.
+See [Network requirements](/docs/SecureGateway?topic=SecureGateway-client-requirements#network-requirements) for details.

+## Does the Secure Gateway server support High Availability?
+{: #faq-ha}

+### Answer
+The server does not support High Availability (HA) nor provide redundancy.
+To avoid interruption during planned maintenance or outages, you could use the gateway server in another region.
+You can achieve HA with multiple client connections to the same gateway ID as allowed by your [Secure Gateway Service Plan](/docs/SecureGateway?topic=SecureGateway-secure-gateway-service-plans).
+For additional information, see [High Availability](/docs/SecureGateway?topic=SecureGateway-about-sg#about-ha).